sdparsons/splithalf/README.md

 usability due to people asking for help.

 ## Latest update:

+**Version 0.8.2 now out! \[unofficial version name: “Kitten Mittens”\]** Lots of fixed issues in the multiverse functions, and lots more documentation/examples!

 **Now on github and submitted to CRAN: VERSION 0.7.2 \[unofficial version name: “Kitten Mittens”\]** Featuring reliability multiverse